dwalend/blog/_pending/2014-09-4-Semirings.md

       }
     }

-With that in hand, a Semiring that counts nodes in a path was pretty simple.
+With that in hand, I made a Semiring that counts nodes in a path.
 The Label is an Int.
 The heapKey is that Label.
 Existing edges in the graph have a Label of 1.
 The identity, I, is 0, and the annihilator, O, is Int.MaxValue.
-The summary operator picks the least Label.
+The summary operator picks the least of two Labels.
 The extends method adds two Labels together.
 I did have to monkey around inside the extend method to avoid wrapping Ints.
+Other than that, the code is pretty simple.

     object FewestNodes extends SemiringSupport[Int,Int] {